 formal agreement that outlines both the City and the group’s responsibilities.

 The community group must raise their funds within one year of the award.
+Awardees must provide quarterly financial updates throughout the year.
 Upon reaching the goal, the City and organization will work collaboratively to implement the project.

 totals for $50,000).